troyfoster0324/11-Note-taker/readme.md

 ## Install

 Clone project.
-Run the following line of code in your terminal to install all the needed packages:
+Run this line of code in your terminal to install all the packages:
 ```
 npm i
 ```